I found it extremely difficult to blog this November.

 Back to the Initiative rules from Wares Blade.
 I simplified things a little and will try to keep the description of this idea pretty simple as well.

-Basically, Initiative is a number on your character sheet, you roll one 10 sided die, add the result to the number on the sheet, and you get your Initiative for the combat you're about to be in.
+Basically, Initiative is a number on your character sheet.
+You roll one 10 sided die, add the result to the number on your sheet, and you get your Initiative for the combat you're about to be in.
 Now here's the fun part...You can take away points from your Initiative Number and use those points to 'Avoid Attacks'.

 Imagine you have a 5 Initiative, you roll a 5, and now your Initiative for the battle is 10.
 You take away 4 points and now have an Initiative of 6.
 Your 4 points buy you two Avoids.
 Twice during the combat, you can say that your PC avoids an attack that would have hit them.